EXPERT LASIK CARE IN REDDING

 MEET OUR PROVIDERS

 Drs.
 Oliva and Welling are fellowship-trained cornea specialists.
-Among the most experienced surgeons in the Pacific Northwest, they have performed over 25,000 LASIK procedures.
+Among the most experienced surgeons in the Pacific Northwest, they have performed thousands of LASIK procedures.

 LASIK SAVINGS ACCOUNT

 If you need to purchase new glasses or contacts but are considering LASIK in the future, you can apply up to $1,000 in optical spending at Medical Eye Center towards LASIK when you are ready.